Within the School of Human Ecology are programs in public health, textiles and apparel, nutrition and human development and family sciences.

 Study & Learn

-In the School of Human Ecology, students may pursue a major in the Department of Nutritional Sciences, the Department of Human Development and Family Sciences or the Public Health program or Division of Textiles and Apparel.
+In the School of Human Ecology, students may pursue a major in the Department of Nutritional Sciences, the Department of Human Development and Family Sciences (HDFS) or the Public Health program or Division of Textiles and Apparel.
 Below is information about the public health and textiles and apparel degrees available to undergraduates.
+Navigate to the preceding links for nutrition and HDFS majors.

 Find Public Health information and examples of courses